 In 1986, Jim attended YOU, (later changed to Pathways) a seminar conducted by Dr. Phil and Thelma Box.
 The seminar was a life changing experience.
 Jim had been unhappy in his marriage for a long time.
 Anger and bitterness had become a way of life.
 Jim resented his wife and hated being married.
 Dr. Phil broke through the anger and Jim was able to open up to others again.
 Jim went back and trained under Dr. Phil.

 In 1994, with Dr. Phil’s encouragement, Jim created and The Road Adventure seminar using the best of everything he had learned from Dr. Phil and Thelma Box.
-The early seminars were having amazing results as a handful of people would attend each month.
-Unfortunately, Jim's unhappy home life robbed him of many of the incredible effects that the seminar was having on others.
+The early seminars were having amazing results.

 In 2002, Jim created The Marriage Boot Camp.
-After his divorce, Jim was determined to do everything in his power to learn what it would take to have a successful marriage.
+Jim was determined to do everything in his power to learn what it would take to have a successful marriage.
 The Boot Camp was designed to use games, drills and exercises that enhanced the relationship between spouses.

 In 2006, the Marriage Boot Camp’s success drew the interest of TV Networks.
 TLC was the first to shoot a series called Marriage Camp.
 Although it was the highest rated pilot in TLC history, they decided to abandon the program because it was considered too intense for their network.

 In 2011, Gene Simmons and Shannon Tweed were experiencing relationship issues and the wedding they had planned was in jeopardy.
-Thinkfactory called The Marriage Boot Camp to the rescue.
-Jim and his team were able to patch the relationship back together and Gene and Shannon went on to a happy, successful marriage.
+Thinkfactory Media called The Marriage Boot Camp to the rescue.
+Jim and his David Bishop were able to patch the relationship back together and Gene and Shannon went on to a happy, successful marriage.

-In 2012, Jim became a Dr. Drew Life Changer when his team was called to save the marriages of four of Dr. Drew’s most challenging couples.
+In 2012, Jim became a Dr. Drew Life Changer when his team was called to save the marriages of four of the most challenging couples.
 Again the team was successful and all the marriages made dramatic changes for the better.

 In 2012 – 2013, Thinkfactory and WeTV brought the toughest challenge yet to Jim and his team.
 The idea was to stick five of the toughest Bridezillas and their spouses, with marriages on the rocks, in a reality house while Jim and his team attempted to save the marriages.
 The show was a big hit for WeTV.